codacy/codacy-checkstyle/src/main/resources/docs/description/Regexp.md

-A check that makes sure that a specified pattern exists, exists less than a set number of times, or does not exist in the file.
+Checks that a specified pattern exists, exists less than a set number of times, or does not exist in the file.

 This check combines all the functionality provided by [RegexpHeader](https://checkstyle.org/config_header.html#RegexpHeader)